BEEmod/.github/contributing.md

 ### Check for an existing/duplicate issue.
 We don't need multiple issues open about the same bug or feature.
 Before posting anything, please make sure the issue is not on the [Known Issues](https://github.com/BEEmod/BEE2-items/wiki/Known-Issues) wiki page; even if it isn't, perform a search to make sure it hasn't already been reported. **Try searching with simple keywords such as names or words in an error log**.
 Duplicate issues are unnecessary and will immediately be closed, no matter how severe an issue it may be.
 Do not intentionally open a duplicate issue to remind us about a bug/feature.
 Comments exist for a reason.

+### Do not duplicate/reopen your issues.
+If you've already posted an issue or your issue was closed, do not make another issue with the same subject or reopen it.
+If you issue is closed, this is a decision made by the development team.
+Don't post comments about it, if you have questions about a decision then head over to a place of discussion.

+### Do not close an issue marked as done.
+If an issue is marked as done, that means it will be closed automatically in the next release.
+Issues should remain open until then so that people know that they are still active problems with the current release of the app.

 ### Test bugs in the latest version of BEE2.
 **Do not open an issue if you are not running the latest version**.
 Bugs should always be tested in the latest version of BEE2 or an up-to-date development build to ensure that they still apply.
 Reporting bugs using an old version of the mod causes confusion as every bug listed may not actually be a current issue.